Twenty Thousand Leagues Under the Seas: English translations

-In 1962, Anthony Bonner published a fresh, essentially complete translation of the novel with Bantam Classics.
-This edition also included a special introduction written by the sci-fi author Ray Bradbury, comparing Captain Nemo to Captain Ahab of Moby-Dick.
+In 1962 Anthony Bonner published a translation of it with Bantam Classics.
+This edition included an introduction by the American writer Ray Bradbury, comparing Captain Nemo to Captain Ahab of Moby-Dick.

 A significant modern revision of Mercier's translation appeared in 1966, prepared by Walter James Miller and published by Washington Square Press.
 Miller addressed many of Mercier's errors in the volume's preface and restored a number of his deletions in the text.
+In 1976 Miller published "The Annotated Jules Verne, Twenty Thousand Leagues under the Sea" at the suggestion of the Thomas Y. Crowel Company editorial staff.
+The cover declared it "The only completely restored and annotated edition".
 In 1993, Miller collaborated with his fellow Vernian Frederick Paul Walter to produce "The Completely Restored and Annotated Edition", published in 1993 by the Naval Institute Press.
 Its text took advantage of Walter's unpublished translation, which Project Gutenberg later made available online.

-In 1998, William Butcher issued a new, annotated translation with the title Twenty Thousand Leagues under the Seas, published by Oxford University Press (ISBN 978-0-19-953927-7).
+In 1998 William Butcher issued a new, annotated translation with the title Twenty Thousand Leagues under the Seas, published by Oxford University Press (ISBN 978-0-19-953927-7).
 Butcher includes detailed notes, a comprehensive bibliography, appendices and a wide-ranging introduction studying the novel from a literary perspective.
 In particular, his original research on the two manuscripts studies the radical changes to the plot and to the character of Nemo urged on Verne by Hetzel, his publisher.

-In 2010 Frederick Paul Walter issued a fully revised, newly researched translation, 20,000 Leagues Under the Seas: A World Tour Underwater.
+In 2010, Frederick Paul Walter issued a fully revised, newly researched translation, 20,000 Leagues Under the Seas: A World Tour Underwater.
 Complete with an extensive introduction, textual notes, and bibliography, it appeared in an omnibus of five of Walter's Verne translations titled Amazing Journeys: Five Visionary Classics and published by State University of New York Press (ISBN 978-1-4384-3238-0).

+In 2017, David Coward issued a new translation published by Penguin Classics (ISBN 9780141394930) with the title Twenty Thousand Leagues Under the Sea, including a new introduction, notes, and a note on the text, using the 1871 Christian Chelebourg edition of the text as the basis for his translation.
+Coward also included 42 illustrations, which were published for the first time in the 'Collection Hetzel' in 1901.

 Reception

 The science fiction writer Theodore L. Thomas criticized the novel in 1961, claiming that "there is not a single bit of valid speculation" in the book and that "none of its predictions has come true".
 He described its depictions of Nemo's diving gear, underwater activities, and the Nautilus as "pretty bad, behind the times even for 1869 ...
 In none of these technical situations did Verne take advantage of knowledge readily available to him at the time."
-However, the notes to the 1993 translation point out that the errors noted by Thomas were in fact in Mercier's translation, not in the original.
+The notes to the 1993 translation point out that the errors Thomas notes were in Mercier's translation, not the original.
 Despite his criticisms, Thomas conceded: "Put them all together with the magic of Verne's story-telling ability, and something flames up.
 A story emerges that sweeps incredulity before it".